Regulatory and Supply Chain Enablers for the Fusion Industry

 Lithium-6 Sourcing and Separation Technologies

-Some research suggests that for effective tritium breeding, the element lithium and its less naturally occurring isotope, Li-6, will be required.
-While it is not anticipated that the demand from the fusion industry on lithium supplies will be on a scale that will be competitive with those of other industries (for example, the growing electric vehicle sector), securing and refining the less abundant Li-6 element may pose a challenge.
+Research suggests that for effective tritium breeding, the element lithium and its less naturally occurring isotope, Li-6, will be required.
+While it is not anticipated that the demand from the fusion industry on lithium supplies will be on a scale that will be competitive with those of other industries (for example, the growing electric vehicle sector), securing enriched Li-6 may pose a challenge.

-Lithium-7 (Li-7) is the more abundant isotope (~92-96%), whereas the natural abundancy of Li-6 would be closer to <8%.
-Separation techniques for Li-6 include mercury-based separation, which has been banned in the U.S. and occurs only in Russia and China, and potentially a chemical separation technique using crown ethers.
+Separation techniques for Li-6 include mercury-based separation, which has been banned in the U.S. and by other signatories of the Minamata Convention, and potentially a chemical separation technique using crown ethers.

 Looking Ahead